Your Top 10 Open Source No Code Platforms: A Quick Guide

 Through utilizing a user interface, it appeals and caters to not only developers but also citizen non-developers who are interested in creating either an MVP or a fully developed and deployed application.

-No-code does allow for minimal hand-coding if it is desired, though the underlying functionality of the application is dependent upon the infrastructure that is laid down underneath the user interface.
+No-code does allow for minimal hand-coding if it is desired.
+However, the application’s underlying functionality depends upon the infrastructure laid down underneath the user interface.

 The statistics below provide an overview of the scale of the no-code market: